HasanXfatanE/HasanXfatanE/README.md

 Hi 👋 My name is Hasan
 ======================

-Web Developer and Designer
+Full-Stack Developer and Designer
 --------------------------

-i have write the code like 2 years and make designs for 6 years sense 2015
+I have written the code for 2 years and made designs for 6 years since 2015

 * 🌍  I'm based in Thailand
-* ✉️  You can contact me at [hasanxfatane@gmail.com](mailto:hasanxfatane@gmail.com)
+* ✉️  You can contact me at [hasanxfatane@gmail.com] (mailto:hasanxfatane@gmail.com)
-* 🧠  I'm learning A web Developer
+* 🧠  I'm learning to be A full-stack developer
 * 🤝  I'm open to collaborating
-* ⚡  i like learn anything and new things
+* ⚡  I like to learn about anything and new things

 <a href="https://www.twitter.com/hasan1420fatane" target="_blank" rel="noreferrer"><img
 /></a><a href="https://www.github.com/HasanXfatanE" target="_blank" rel="noreferrer"><img